Updated Jun 18, 2026§ For Everyday Items

 Not every popular tracker works with Google Find Hub, and two names cause consistent confusion: Samsung SmartTag 2 and UGREEN FineTrack.

 UGREEN FineTrack is Apple Find My certified (MFi), not Find Hub.
 It works fine on iPhone but won’t appear in the Find Hub app on Android at all.
 This confusion comes up frequently because UGREEN prices the FineTrack in the same range as Find Hub certified trackers, and early retail listings don’t always make the network distinction clear.
-If you’re shopping on Android, skip it entirely and pick from the three certified options above.
+If you’re shopping on Android, skip it entirely and pick from the five certified options above.

 No. SmartTag 2 uses Samsung’s SmartThings Find network, not Find Hub.